-Gather a list of businesses and/or publications you’d love to write for beforehand, and then just simply go down your list popping each of them an email.
+Gather a list of blogs you’d love to write for beforehand, and then just simply go down your list popping each of them an email.
 You should be able to find their email addresses easily on their websites.
-You should also be able to find the person you need to address the email to on the company’s “about us” page or “meet our team” page – or something to that effect!
+You should also be able to find the person you need to address the email to on the company’s “about us” page or “meet our team” page on their website – or even their LinkedIn page.

-Put yourself out there, go after those leads, and I guarantee it will pay off when you’ve got a series of high-paying clients on board who you found from cold pitching.
+The trick is to yourself out there with cold emailing, go after those potential leads, and I guarantee it will pay off when you’ve got a series of high-paying clients on board.
+Squee.

-It’s called social media for a reason, people – so make sure you’re using it to get social when it comes to your freelance writing business!
+Essentially, it’s called social media for a reason, people – so make sure you’re using it to get social when it comes to your freelance blogging business.

-By “networking”, I’m referring to the traditional offline methods, like good ol’-fashioned word-of-mouth.
+By “networking”, I’m referring to the traditional offline marketing methods like good ol’-fashioned word-of-mouth.

-One of the best ways you can market yourself as a freelance writer is by spreading the word about yourself and your skills.
-You never know who someone you tell will know.
-They might know the editor of one of your favourite magazines, or a content marketing agency manager, both looking for new writers to add to their team!
-(In this case – win, win!)
+One of the best ways you can market yourself as a freelance blogger and find the best blogger jobs is by spreading the word about your business and your skills.
+You never know who someone you tell will know – and it often leads to exciting and unexpected things.

-Also, get your friends to share your business website on their social media channels.
-The more people you can reach with your services, then the better!
-What are friends for?
+I mean, you can even get your friends to share your business website on their social media channels if they’d be so kind.
+Why?
+Well, the more people you can reach with your services, then the better!
+What are friends for, eh?